ydirson/generals-familiar/README.md

   * some access to the rules for reference
   * support more than 2 armies
   * allow using community translations
-  * explore possible use of opr-af-to-tts ourput to improve presentation
+  * explore possible use of opr-af-to-tts output to improve presentation
   * proximity communication to share stats update, armies
   * WarFleets support (needs an API endpoint)
   * campaign mode support